Rmp2404/Reconfigurable-LFSR-VLSI-Project/README.md

 PROJECT OVERVIEW
 ----------------
 This project focuses on designing a reconfigurable Linear Feedback Shift Register (LFSR) for use in VLSI IC testing.
-The LFSR design is implemented for both ASIC and FPGA environments, allowing for flexible pseudo-random sequence generation, which is essential in testing and validation of digital circuits.
+The LFSR design is implemented for the FPGA environment, allowing for flexible pseudo-random sequence generation, which is essential in testing and validation of digital circuits.
 The project combines a basic LFSR and a configurable LFSR within a top-level module, providing the flexibility to switch between fixed and configurable sequences.

 PROJECT STRUCTURE
 -----------------